netxms/netxms-doc/admin/appendix.rst

        **EnabledCiphers = 5**
      - 63
+   * - EnableControlConnector
+     - Enables named pipe used by the agent to receive shutdown and delayed restart commands.
+A command is sent by another instance of agent, launched with -k or -K parameter.
+Used on Windows during upgrade process.
+     - yes
    * - EnableProxy
      - Enable (yes) or disable (no) agent proxy functionality.
      - no
+   * - EnablePushConnector
+     - Enables named pipe / unix socket used by the agent to receive data sent by nxapush command line tool.
+     - yes
    * - EnableSNMPProxy
      - Enable (yes) or disable (no) SNMP proxy functionality.
      - no